chanyoonzhu/leetcode-python/index.md

     - sorting:
         - eg: 23-Merge k Sorted Lists; 778-Swim in Rising Water
     - greedy:
-        - eg: 1353-Maximum Number of Events That Can Be Attended; 502-IPO, 630-Course Schedule III(greedy * 2)|1383-Maximum Performance of a Team; 1851-Minimum Interval to Include Each Query
+        - eg: 1353-Maximum Number of Events That Can Be Attended; 502-IPO, 630-Course Schedule III(greedy * 2)|1383-Maximum Performance of a Team; 1499-Max Value of Equation; 1851-Minimum Interval to Include Each Query;

 ## Sliding window -
 - variations: